burnedpopcorn/Pizza-Tower-1.1.0-Web-Port/Possible Fix Ideas.md

 # Possible Fix Ideas
 This page is to document what I think are causing issues, which should (barely) help developers improve this project

-(Update: See Open Issue #14, I had a thought but I ain't placing it here because this place is already too unreadable)

 # Active Issues:

 ## No Sound (FMOD)